Two-generation of traceless matrices over finite fields: Bounded rank

 Much is known about existence of distinct sum sets.
-It is shown in \cite[Theorem 1 (3)]{GS} that given $n$, it is possible to construct a distinct sum set whose every element is of size at most $n^2 + O(n^{36/23})$.
-The associated consistent set will therefore consist of elements whose absolute values are $O(n^3)$, giving in turn consistent matrices modulo $p$ for a \emph{polynomially} large $p$ in terms of $n$.
+It is shown in \cite[Theorem 1 (3)]{GS} that given $n$, one can construct such a set whose every element is of size at most $n^2 + O(n^{36/23})$, and therefore the associated consistent set consists of elements with absolute values bounded by $O(n^3)$.
+As a consequence, for $p = \Omega(n^3)$, the Lie algebra $\mathfrak{sl}_n(\mathbb{F}_q)$ is $2$-generated.